algora-io/sdk/README.md

 ### Option 2: CDN

-Alternatively, you can use the CDN build by adding these tags to your HTML:
+Alternatively, you can use the CDN bundle by adding these tags to your HTML:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/@algora/sdk@0.3.1/dist/index.global.js"></script>